University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 ```
-/home/student/Project_0
+/shared/a1234567/Project_0
 ```

 Check with your neighbour to see if you get the same thing.
 If not, see if you can figure out why.

-At the beginning of this section we mentioned that `~/Project_0` represented your current directory, but now our machine is telling us that our directory is `/home/student/Project_0`.
+At the beginning of this section we mentioned that `~/Project_0` represented your current directory, but now our machine is telling us that our directory is `/shared/a1234567/Project_0`.
 This raises an important and very useful point.
 In `bash` the `~` symbol is a shortcut for the home directory of the current user.
-If Dave was logged in, this would be `/home/Dave` whilst if Anna was logged in this would be `/home/Anna`.
+If Dave was logged in, this would be `/shared/Dave` whilst if Anna was logged in this would be `/shared/Anna`.
-As we are all logged on as `student`, this now stands for `/home/student`.
+As we are all logged on as `aXXXXXXX`, this now stands for `/shared/a1234567`.

-Importantly every user with an account on a machine will have their own home directory of the format `/home/username1`, `/home/username2` etc..
+Importantly every user with an account on one of our virtual machines will have their own home directory of the format `/shared/a1234567`, `/shared/a1234568` etc..
-Notice that they will all live in the directory `/home` which is actually the parent directory that all users will have a home directory in, as we've just tried to explain.
+Notice that they will all live in the directory `/shared` which is actually the parent directory that all users on our system will have a home directory in, as we've just tried to explain.
 This can be confusing for many people, so hopefully we'll clear this up in the next section or two.

-In the above, the `/home` directory itself began with a slash, i.e. `/`.
+In the above, the `/shared` directory itself began with a slash, i.e. `/`.
 On a unix-based system (i.e. MacOS and Linux), the `/` directory is defined to be the root directory of the file system.
 Windows users would be more familiar with seeing something similar, the `C:\` directory as the root of the main hard drive, although there are fundamental but largely uninteresting differences between these systems.
 Note also that whilst Windows uses the **backslash** (`\`) to separate parts of a directory path, a Linux-based system uses the **forward slash** (`/`), or more commonly just referred to simply as "slash", marking another but very important difference between the two.